jhamilton2394/Square-Sync-Manager/docs/Square Sync Manager Tutorial.md

 file.
 In order to upload the items to your website SSM needs to know exactly what these column headers are called so it can assemble the product information correctly.
 Fill in all the entry fields using the image below as a reference.

+There is a special column called "Deleted" that you must include.
+This column dictates whether or not the item will be excluded from the upload process.
+If there are products that have already sold out, or have been taken down, then simply mark this column with an x and it will be excluded.
+(Also note that duplicate items will NOT be created if you upload the same sheet more than once.
+Every item is checked against the current inventory on the website to ensure no duplicates are created.)
 <img width="1679" alt="Settings config example" src="https://github.com/biscuitbuns23/Square-Sync-Manager/assets/28676599/c4ca414b-1427-4a88-831f-10321abba5ad">

-4. Next you need to enter your API key in the corresponding field.
+5. Next you need to enter your API key in the corresponding field.
 The Squarespace account setup instructions in step 1 will tell you where to find the API key.

-5. You'll need to select your inventory file.
+6. You'll need to select your inventory file.
 If you don't have one yet you can use the inventory template included under the "docs" folder.

-6. Now you're ready to upload the items from your inventory sheet to your website.
+7. Now you're ready to upload the items from your inventory sheet to your website.
 Navigate to the Create Products tab and select the store page you'd like to upload to, Then click upload to site.
 <img width="1147" alt="create products" src="https://github.com/biscuitbuns23/Square-Sync-Manager/assets/28676599/cdb88b72-83b8-4b9e-b09c-afede0200278">